 Click here to read more about Commonhold ownership

-Owners of leasehold flats can band together with the owners of other flat owners in the block to buy the freehold together in a process known as freehold or leasehold enfranchisement.
+Owners of leasehold flats can band together with the owners of other flat owners in the block to buy the freehold together in a process known as freehold, collective or leasehold enfranchisement.
 Similarly the owners of leasehold houses have the right to buy the freehold.
 And as with the owners of leasehold flats, that right to buy comes at a cost – known as a “premium”.

 Click here to read more about the differences between freehold and leasehold